Language: EN

 • Greater than or equal to >=: compares if the value on the left is greater than or equal to the value on the right.

 • Less than or equal to <=: compares if the value on the left is less than or equal to the value on the right.
-Here is an example table with results to show their usage.

-Using comparison operators in programming languages
+Use of comparison operators in programming languages

-The use of the operators is basically the same in all programming languages.
+The use of operators is basically the same in all programming languages.
 Next, we will see how to use comparison operators in different programming languages:

 int a = 5;